AtmolanderMimi/basm/book/src/meta-instructions.md

 ### TWIC (Twice)

-There aren't many interesting examples of using scopes as arugments other than trying to make conditional execution, so I wanted to give an little simple example here before actually getting into conditinals, because those are a bit complicated.
+There aren't many interesting examples of using scopes as arguments other than trying to make conditional execution, so I wanted to give an little simple example here before actually getting into conditionals, because those are a bit complicated.
 `TWIC` is a instruction that takes a scope and inlines it twice, causing it to execute twice.